araalinetworks/api/doc/source/index.rst

 with zero trust - simplified to its essence, and democratized.
 It's rare for something to be simple, and yet uplift the security posture all at once.

+Through our assessments, we hope you will find answers to the following questions:

+   - Where are my crown jewels?
+   - Who is accessing them?
+   - Are services accidentally overexposed to the public Internet?

 So let the show begin!

 .. toctree::